sashakolpakov/pyknotid/README.rst

     :target: https://pypi.org/project/pyknotid/
     :alt: PyPI version

-Python (and optional Cython) modules for detecting and measuring knotting and linking. pyknotid can analyse space-curves, i.e. sets of points in three-dimensions, or can parse standard topological representations of knot diagrams.
+Python modules for detecting and measuring knotting and linking. pyknotid can analyse space-curves, i.e. sets of points in three-dimensions, or can parse standard topological representations of knot diagrams.

 pyknotid is released under the `MIT license <LICENSE.txt>`__.